Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Introduction

-However, achieving precise control of APPJs remains challenging due to the trade-off between model accuracy and computational feasibility.
-High-fidelity models, such as \cite{van2009plasma}, are too computationally intensive for real-time control, while simplified models often fail to capture complex APPJ dynamics.
+Balancing model accuracy with computational feasibility presents a central challenge in APPJ control.
+High-fidelity models, such as \cite{van2009plasma}, capture complex APPJ dynamics but are computationally too intensive for real-time control, while simplified models often fail to represent nonlinear behaviors adequately.
 Recent advancements have shifted toward data-driven approaches, which offer flexibility for managing nonlinear dynamics within Model Predictive Control (MPC) frameworks.
-For example, Bonzanini et al. \cite{bonzanini2021learning} proposed a stochastic MPC that utilized a Linear Time-Invariant (LTI) model derived through subspace identification along with a Gaussian Process (GP) regression model to compensate for plant-model mismatches.
-Bao et al. \cite{bao2022learning} enhanced robustness by integrating Bayesian Neural Networks (BNNs) as an uncertainty model within a scenario-based MPC.
-Further improvements were achieved by incorporating a Linear-Parameter-Varying (LPV) representation, developed using Artificial Neural Networks (ANNs), into the scenario-based MPC \cite{ghafghanbari2025learning}.
+For instance, a stochastic MPC incorporating a Linear Time-Invariant (LTI) model derived through subspace identification, together with Gaussian Process (GP) regression to compensate for plant–model mismatches, was proposed in \cite{bonzanini2021learning}.
+Subsequent approaches improved accuracy and robustness by combining an LTI model with Bayesian Neural Networks (BNNs) for uncertainty modeling in scenario-based MPC framework \cite{bao2022learning} and by adopting Linear-Parameter-Varying (LPV) representations derived from Artificial Neural Networks (ANNs) to better capture system nonlinearities \cite{ghafghanbari2025learning}.

-All these methods fall under indirect data-driven control approaches and require an accurate system identification phase before controller design, with the performance of the controller heavily dependent on the model's accuracy \cite{gevers2005identification}.
-However, system identification often prioritizes high precision, even when it exceeds the requirements of the intended application.
-To address this limitation, direct data-driven control methods like Data-enabled Predictive Control (DeePC) \cite{coulson2019data} have gained significant attention.
-Building on behavioral systems theory and Willems' fundamental lemma \cite{willems2005note} for LTI systems, DeePC solves constrained optimal control problems by predicting future outputs directly from structured input-output data without requiring explicit system models.
-Extensions to stochastic and nonlinear systems include regularization \cite{coulson2019data,elokda2021data}, feedback linearization \cite{alsalti2023data}, Koopman operators \cite{korda2018linear}, and basis functions \cite{lazar2024basis}.
-Lazar \cite{lazar2024neural} further explored nonlinear extensions using deep neural networks (DNN), showing that the final hidden layer of a DNN constructs a basis in feature space, enabling DeePC to effectively handle nonlinear dynamics.
+All these methods fall under indirect data-driven control approaches and require an accurate system identification phase before controller design.
+However, system identification can be resource-intensive and may yield models that are either overly complex or misaligned with control objectives due to a focus on data-fitting accuracy.
+While control-oriented identification can be designed to yield models that balance fidelity with closed-loop performance requirements \cite{gevers2005identification}, achieving this alignment demands careful consideration of the application’s needs.
+To overcome these limitations, direct data-driven control approaches like Data-enabled Predictive Control (DeePC) \cite{coulson2019data} have gained significant attention.
+Building on behavioral systems theory and Willems' fundamental lemma \cite{willems2005note} for LTI systems, DeePC predicts future outputs directly from structured input-output data, therby bypassing the need for explicit system models.